lhcb/starterkit-lessons/12-add-tupletools.md

 > * Configure the extra TupleTools
 > * Use branches
 > * Find useful TupleTools
+> * Learn how to use LoKi functors in a DecayTreeTuple

 Usually, the default information stored by `DecayTreeTuple` as shown in our [minimal DaVinci job](09-minimal-dv-job.html) is not enough for physics analysis.
 Fortunately, most of the information we need can be added by adding C++ tools (known as `TupleTools`) to `dtt`;